armory/docs/content/en/cd-as-a-service/setup/quickstart.md

 Congratulations, you've just started your first deployment with CD-as-a-Service!

-You can use the link provided by the CLI to observe your deployment's progression in the [CD-as-a-Service Console](https://console.cloud.armory.io/deployments).
+You can use the link provided by the CLI to observe your deployment's progression in the [CD-as-a-Service Deployments Console](https://console.cloud.armory.io/deployments).
 CD-as-a-Service deploys your resources to `staging`.
 Once those resources have deployed successfully, CD-as-a-Service deploys to `prod`.

 ### Second deployment